-Identification solely with "Star Wars" could have been the beginning and the end, with no middle, to my career.
+Identification solely with "Star Wars: Episode IV - A New Hope" could have been the beginning and the end, with no middle, to my career.

 [on registering as a conscientious objector during the Vietnam War] I confused them so badly that they never took action on my petition.
 My conscientious objection wasn't based on a history of religious affiliation, which made it difficult at the time.
 I went back to my philosophy training from college.
 I remembered Paul Tillich's phrase, "If you have trouble with the word God, take whatever is central or most meaningful to your life and call that God."
 I always had trouble with the notion of God in a stand-up form.
 So I developed a thesis and took the Biblical injunction to love thy neighbor as thyself as the central and most meaningful thing in my life.
 I combined it all and typed for days and sent it off and never heard a word.
 Never got called in.

 I am Irish as a person, but I feel Jewish an an actor.

 Los Angeles is where you have to be if you want to be an actor.
 You have no choice.
 You go there or New York.
 I flipped a coin about it.
 It came up New York, so I flipped again.
 When you're starting out to be an actor, who wants to go where it's cold and miserable and be poor there?